-A NetID is your access to campus technology.
+Your NetID is your access to campus technology.
 This account is created after you are hired.
 Once you have your employee ID number you can visit www.ubalt.edu/getmynetid to look up your netID and set your password.

-The MyUB Portal gets you into email, online storage drives, timesheet, and personal information as well as HR and university announcements.
 Portal is also where you access the My Faculty Center, which allows you to view your course schedule, class rosters, and to post student grades.
 More detailed instructions are available on the Records and Registration page.

 Technology lending provides an option to borrow technology for personal use or to arrange borrowing for student assignments.
 Visit the Equipment Delivery and Loans page to request technology/AV or to get technology training and support.
 You can also arrange to have equipment reserved for students working on assignments through the Technology for Students program.

 The end of VHS: UB is no longer able to purchase new VHS players, nor do we support VHS technology.
 If you have VHS tapes that you would like to use for teaching, our recommended solution is to convert your class materials to a digital format.
 We have equipment available to convert VHS material directly to DVD.
 It is legal for you to make a digital copy of any of your legally-obtained material; contact OTS if you have questions or have materials you need to convert.

 UB provides a variety of tools can help you make connections and keep informed with students and colleagues.

 Video conferencing is a great option for virtual meetings, including holding office hours for students.
 Learn more here about UB video conferencing options.